-In reviewing the most cited papers in each cluster, we have aimed to summarise the main implications in order to better systematise existing knowledge on conflicts in the family business research.
-This is one of the main contributions of this study (Reav & Whetten, 2011), however, we are also able to briefly suggest forward-thinking avenues for future research and possible gaps (Campopiano et al., 2017), adding an integrative contribution.
-From our findings, a possible interpretative scheme seems to emerge, following a logical sequence: antecedents of conflicts, type/nature of conflicts, and consequences of conflicts that can be interpreted firstly as growth dynamics and, secondly, as the general performance of a family firm.
-The red cluster focused on several antecedents, among which the most studied in highly citied papers are: generational involvement, more frequently, multi-generational involvement (Davis & Harveston, 2001), and clashing identities (Sundaramurthy & Kreiner, 2008).
+In reviewing the most cited papers in each cluster, we have aimed to summarise the main implications to better systematise existing knowledge on conflicts in the family business research.
+This is one of the main contributions of this study (Reay and Whetten, 2011), however, we are also able to briefly suggest forward-thinking avenues for future research and possible gaps (Campopiano et al., 2017), adding an integrative contribution.
+From our findings, a possible interpretative scheme seems to emerge, following a logical sequence: antecedents of conflicts, type/nature of conflicts and consequences of conflicts that can be interpreted, first, as growth dynamics and, second, as the general performance of a family firm.
+The red cluster focussed on several antecedents, among which the most studied in highly citied papers are: generational involvement, more frequently, multi-generational involvement (Davis and Harveston, 2001) and clashing identities (Sundaramurthy and Kreiner, 2008).
 Yet, another antecedent of organisational conflicts is also family control, as presented in the green cluster.
 This is related to an excess of power in the hands of the family that, if not wisely used, will only serve to increase the level of conflict.
-Indeed, looking closely at the specific conflicts emerging from the analysis, we can see that the red cluster focused on organisational conflicts, both in their cognitive (task and process) and relational dimensions (Kellermanns & Eddleston, 2004; 2006).
+Indeed, looking closely at the specific conflicts emerging from the analysis, we can see that the red cluster focussed on organisational conflicts, both in their cognitive (task and process) and relational dimensions (Kellermanns and Eddleston, 2004,

+2006).
 As discussed, still in the red cluster, these two types of conflicts are differently affected by generational involvement and identity clashes but, generally, relational conflicts easily offset any benefits of the cognitive dimension (Eddleston et al., 2008).
-Even family control may create organisational conflicts, but the green cluster discusses such conflicts in relation to the management base, especially relations between family and non-family members (Caselli & Digiuli, 2010; Ensley, 2006).
+Even family control may create organisational conflicts, but the green cluster discusses such conflicts in relation to the management base, especially relations between family and non-family members (Caselli and Digiuli, 2010; Ensley, 2006).
 Still, from the contributions of the green cluster, however, organisational conflicts are not the only conflicts studied in family business.
-Indeed, another huge portion of studies is interested in the study of conflicts within the ownership structure (Anderson & Reeb, 2004; Maury, 2006; Setia-Atmaja et al., 2009).
-Such conflicts are mostly created by the family control and mainly concern divergent shareholders' interests
+Indeed, another huge portion of studies is interested in the study of conflicts within the ownership structure (Anderson and Reeb, 2004; Maury, 2006; Setia-Atmaja et al., 2009).
+Such conflicts are mostly created by the family control and mainly concern divergent shareholders' interests (Villalonga and Amit, 2006).
+Considering the first level of outcomes on which conflicts exert their influence, this can be summarised as growth dynamics and, in particular, as already indicated in the blue cluster, we can outline four categories:

-(Villanlonga & Amit, 2006).
-Considering the first level of outcomes on which conflicts exert their influence, this can be summarised as growth dynamics and, in particular, as already indicated in the blue cluster, we can outline four categories: i) entrepreneurial orientation or behaviours (Chirico et al., 2011; Scascia, Mazzola et al., 2013) and, in general, the limitation of conservative strategies (Zattoni et al., 2015); ii) innovation adoption and innovativeness (Konig et al., 2011; Sciascia, Clinton et al., 2013); iii) professionalisation (Marti et al., 2013); and iv) decision making in a broad sense (Sharma & Sharma, 2011), even if this final dimension is highlighted in the red cluster.
+- (1) EO or behaviours (Chirico et al., 2011; Sciascia et al., 2013a) and, in general, the limitation of conservative strategies (Zattoni et al., 2015); - (2) innovation adoption and innovativeness (Konig et al., 2013; Sciascia et al., 2013b); - (3) professionalisation (Marti et al., 2013); and - (4) decision-making in a broad sense (Sharma and Sharma, 2011), even if this final dimension is highlighted in the red cluster.

 Finally, conflict seems to also directly impact performance, as most of the contributions in the green cluster indicate.

-This scheme is visually presented in Figure 5, where each element mentioned in this section is highlighted with the colour of the cluster from which it has been inferred (red, blue, and green).
+This scheme is visually presented in Figure 5, where each element mentioned in this section is highlighted with the colour of the cluster from which it has been inferred (red, blue and green).